Sons Of Valhalla Review: A mostly brilliant tac-and-slash tug of war

 But wait!
 It’s over!
 Raya crawled out of a sewer, kicked a guard in the face a few times and, oh look, the game is great again.
 Sure, by this point Thorald is starting to become so powerful the bosses are more fun because of novelty than difficulty, and sure, you’ve probably sussed the game loop out so the last few stages are easier than the very first.
 There are more difficulty options, though - the one above ‘normal’ is probably perfect if you want some real bite - and there’s nought wrong with a victory lap.

 There are a bunch more intricacies you’ll discover as you play.
 Every second outpost you take down, for example, provides a forest camp rather than standard base, letting you recruit mercenaries and trade resources; adding yet another layer of tactical book balancing to consider.
 The real tug-of-war is actually in your mind!
-A good chunk of the runes you’ll get aren’t just for Thorald, either, adding buffs or new tricks to specific unit rolls.
+A good chunk of the runes you’ll get aren’t just for Thorald, either, adding buffs or new tricks to specific unit roles.
 There’s also a horde mode that gives you a massive unit cap to begin with, and tinkers with the rhythms of the campaign by giving you a set preparation cooldown - time you’d usually have to quite literally carve out yourself by finding sensible lulls in the action to return and upgrade.

 I was very close to sticking a Bestest Best on this one, but that awful stealth chunk, combined with how the game failed to put up a real fight just when it needed to most, held me back.
 Up until the halfway point, though, and for a good while after it, I was having a ball with Sons Of Valhalla.
 It keeps its ARPG action within the relevant confines of its tactics, and keeps its tactics paced to match to its intense and immediate combat.
 It’s wonderfully scored and animated.
 It doesn’t overstay its welcome but then gives you an additional mode and thoughtfully tuned difficulty settings if you want to dive back in.
 And even with my complaints, I’m eager to do just that.
 Barkeep, more reindeer piss.